 Our runs are designed to accommodate a wide range of goals, distances and paces.
 All runs are either one way or a loop to maximize new terrain.
 Most runs will end with a deluxe picnic lunch on location.
 Roughly, the main route each day is about 9 miles with the option to add additional mileage, or cover fewer miles.
 Keep in mind the altitude ‑ from 3500’ in Sedona, to 7000′ in the town of Flagstaff, and higher elevations over 10,000 during runs ‑ and sometimes tricky terrain ‑ will likely add additional challenge to the runs, but should not a discouraging factor to attending.
 The vast majority of attendees come from sea level with little to no experience running at altitude and we have never had a significant issue since beginning the retreats in 2015.

-If you think you may not be “good enough” or experienced enough for this camp, please send me a message.
+If you think you may not be “good enough” or experienced enough for this retreat, please send me a message.
 It’s the most common question I receive and not once have I replied with a no. Beginners and intermediate level trail and ultra runners are our ideal guest and we feel have the most to gain.
 CLICK TO CONTACT ROB

-The camp is ideally timed training and learning for many summer races and events including: LODGING
+The retreat is ideally timed training and learning for many summer races and events including:

 Included in the registration fee, guests will receive six nights accommodation at Drury Inn & Suites, which is conveniently located close to many amenities.
 Check-in time is 3pm on Sunday and check-out time is 11am on Saturday.
 We have a great relationship with our hotel, and more often than not both early check-in and late check-out are available.

 Rob and Christina prioritize eating well, and meals will certainly be one of the many highlights of the week.
-Campers will be dining at some of Flagstaff’s favorite and top-rated restaurants, as well as joining Rob and Christina for two meals at their home.
+Guests will be dining at some of Flagstaff’s favorite and top-rated restaurants, as well as joining Rob and Christina for two meals at their home.
 All meals are included in the registration fee (excluding alcohol at restaurants).

 Fly to Phoenix (PHX)